gsoft-inc/wl-squide/docs/reference/routing/appRouter.md

     if (response.ok) {
         const data = await response.json();
         setFeatureFlags(data);
     }
 }

 export function App() {
+    // The loaded data is kept in memory by this state hook of the consumer application and
-    const [featureFlags, setFeatureFlags] = useState<FeatureFlags>();
+    // will be used to complete the deferred registrations. const [featureFlags, setFeatureFlags] = useState<FeatureFlags>();

     const handleLoadPublicData = useCallback(() => {